openvinotoolkit/model_server/docs/developer_guide.md

 make run_unit_tests RUN_GPU_TESTS=ON
 ```

-> NOTE: It is required to follow [this guide](https://dgpu-docs.intel.com/driver/installation.html#ubuntu) to prepare host machine to work with VA API.
+> NOTE: It is required to follow [this guide](https://dgpu-docs.intel.com/driver/installation.html#ubuntu) to prepare host machine to work with VA API (Ubuntu).

 On bare metal, run (just once):
 ```